RetroByten/sdcartJR_old_dos/README.md

 Installation is a simple matter of adding DEVICE=SDCART.SYS to config.sys.

-If you are willing to sacrifice a few kB/s of transfer speed to save memory, SDCARTL.SYS is also availale.
+If you are willing to sacrifice a few kB/s of transfer speed to save memory, SDCARTL.SYS is also available.
 (It uses approx. 3kB in size instead of 9kB).

 ### Boot ROM